 To begin, write the name of the people you are interviewing along the bottom of the chart.
 Next, explain to your child that once the person has answered your question, you will record their answer in this chart.
 This allows you to remember their answer and also compare it to the other people you will ask.

-Pick a question that will allow for the most diversity of answers.
+Pick a question that will allow for the most diverse answers.
 Here are some examples:

 - How many times have you been to the beach since I was born?